-Supportive Measures
+Supportive and Interim Measures

-Throughout the processes and procedures, the Complainant(s) and Respondent(s) shall be offered appropriate Supportive Measures and protection from retaliation.
+Throughout the processes and procedures, Complainant(s) and Respondent(s) shall be offered appropriate Supportive Measures and protection from retaliation.
+In the case of AAO's procedures for Non-Title IX Sexual Misconduct, these are referred to as Interim Measures.
 See Penn State Policy AD67.